 Developers have revolutionized the way people live and interact with virtually everyone and everything.
 Where most people see challenges, developers see possibilities.
 That’s why David Clark Cause created and launched Call for Code, and why technology giant IBM answered the call as the Founding Partner.
 This annual global initiative is a rallying cry to the 24 million developers around the world to use their skills and mastery of the latest technologies, and to create new ones, to drive positive and long-lasting change across the world with their code.

 Call for Code is backed by a powerful ecosystem of partners, sponsors and supporters representing the world’s top organizations and leaders.
 Call for Code is the largest and most ambitious effort to create a coalition of leading Dignitaries, Celebrities, Charities, Brands, Universities, and Developers to help solve pressing social challenges with advanced technology and software solutions.

 Since Call for Code was announced in May of 2018, six months later over 325 Call for Code City Challenges were hosted in locations that included: Amsterdam, Bengaluru, Berlin, Delhi, Dubai, London, Paris, Sao Paulo, Kerala, Bayamón (Puerto Rico), Tel Aviv, New York and San Francisco.
-All of these city challenges prepared Developers for the overall Call for Code Global Challenge where the Call for Code Global Prize winner would be selected.
+All of these city challenges prepared Developers for the overall Call for Code Global Challenge where the Call for Code Global Prize winner was selected.

 Referred to as “The Noble Prize for Developers,” The Call for Code Global Prize-winning team received: